Books that Span Multiple Continents

 Despite the title, this book spans a full year and will whisk you through three of the world’s most glamorous cities: New York, London, and Paris.
 Christmas only plays a very small role in the overall story.

 Note that there is another book by this same title, but written by Marianne Evans.
-While it sounds like a very fun Christmas novella, it won’t transport you around the world.
+While it sounds like a very fun Christmas novella, it won’t transport you to Paris.
 So be sure to pick up the version written by Karen Swan.

 Fall of Giants

-This is book one of Ken Follett's The Century Trilogy.
-This epic story of love, hatred, war, and revolution begins in 1911 on the Coronation Day of King George V.
+This epic story of love, hatred, war, and revolution begins in 1911 on the Coronation Day of King George V. The timeline continues up to and through the major events of WW1.

-The complex plot of this nearly 1,000 page book includes many intertwined characters, including a Welsh coal-mining family, the aristocratic coal-mine owners, a spy at the German Embassy in London, an ambitious young aide to U.S. President Woodrow Wilson, and two orphaned Russian brothers.
+The complex plot of this nearly 1,000-page epic includes many intertwined characters, including a Welsh coal-mining family, the aristocratic coal-mine owners, a spy at the German Embassy in London, an ambitious young aide to U.S. President Woodrow Wilson, and two orphaned Russian brothers.
+Book two in the series, Winter of the World, picks right up with the same families and follows them through WW2.

 They say that behind every great love song is a great love story, but this is the story of song that winds its way around the world, telling more than one love story.